Lunatiss/final_project/README.md

 **Tableau**

 ## Workflow:
-**Data Collection:** Web scraping on ZARA's website using selenium for dinamic webpage to obtain product name, price & description.
+**1. Data Collection:** Web scraping on ZARA's website using selenium for dinamic webpage to obtain product name, price & description.
 - For the scrip about web scrapping of Zara: [click here](notebook_web_scraping)
 - Click here to see the raw data: [data/raw](data/raw)

-**Data Cleaning:** Since the data was obtained through web scraping, the cleaning process was quite complex.
+**2. Data Cleaning:** Since the data was obtained through web scraping, the cleaning process was quite complex.
 Specifically, there was a column containing lists, which required special handling.
 We created a function to iterate over all the elements of these lists, access their components, transform them into strings, and then assign the relevant information to new columns:
 **All the information was over Description Column (correponding on section view more in the web)**:
 - **Made_in**: Extracted the origin of the products from the description.